-Executive Vice President, Public Policy and Communications
+Vice President, Policy and Government Affairs

 A longtime State House presence, Mark joined the Council in August 2014 after nearly a decade at Fidelity Investments where he led the financial services firm’s public affairs work in Massachusetts and helped manage state government relations activities across the country.
 From 1998 to 2005, Gallagher served as an attorney and government relations professional at Mintz Levin and ML Strategies.